justjohnd/startertheme/README.md

 This boilerplate themes is built off of `underscores`; see below for further details on that theme.

+# Developer Notes

-**Developer Notes** If PHP Code Sniffer is installed, you can run `phpcs .` from inside the theme folder to check for errors.
+If PHP Code Sniffer is installed, you can run `phpcs .` from inside the theme folder to check for errors.
 Run `phpcbf` to automatically fix any errors.

+## Media

+### Social Media icons

+Social media icons for instragram and facebook are included in the theme in the form of svgs.
+Icons can be added by using the template parts in `template-parts/components/svgs`.
+For example, you can add the facebook icon with `get_template_part('template-parts/components/svgs/svg', 'facebook');`

+Styles are controlled under `sass/components/media/_medias.scss`.

 # _s